gradientzoo/gradientzoo/README.md

 * Keep track of and display download count for each file
 * Prevent files larger than a max filesize from being uploaded
 * Write page explaining the open source aspect of the project
-* Allow user to download by clicking on file on web
 * Update homepage to list the real most downloaded models
 * Links from homepage to full model lists
 * Infinite pagination on the full model lists